 In the interim, the manufacturer must immediately issue similar statutory and/or contract based indemnity claims to any suppliers of the product components.
 This will put potential component suppliers on notice that they must participate in the testing and inspection.

 Are you up against a product liability claim?
 Our Arizona product liability defense lawyers can help.
-We take claims in Arizona, New Mexico, Utah, and Hawaii.
+We take claims in Arizona, Colorado, New Mexico, Utah, and Hawaii.
 Contact us here to schedule your free consultation today.